raphaelrodrigues/coding/RoR Guidelines.md

 * Keep the controllers skinny - they should only retrieve data for the view layer and shouldn't contain any business logic (all the business logic should naturally reside in the model).
-* Each controller action should (ideally) invoke only one method other than an initial find or new.
-* Share no more than two instance variables between a controller and a view.

 # Models